Tulip Festival at Keukenhof with Kids: Best Days, Best Hours, How to Avoid the Crowds

 - Saturday and Sunday, April 4-5 - Easter weekend.

 - Monday, April 27, 2026 - King's Day (national holiday).
-Entire Netherlands wears orange and goes outdoors.
+The whole country wears orange and goes outdoors.

-- Any weekend in April - tour buses peak.
+- Any weekend in April - tour bus peak.

 - Dutch school spring break (typically late April, exact dates vary by region).

 Keukenhof opens at 8 AM.
-Tour buses arrive starting at 9:30 AM.
-By 11 AM the gardens are at full density.
-By 1 PM the bathroom lines are 30 minutes long.
+Tour buses start arriving around 9:30.
+By 11 the gardens are at full density.
+By 1 PM the bathroom lines are 30 minutes deep.

-The plan: book the 8:00-8:30 AM entry slot.
-Arrive at the gate at 7:50 AM.
-Be the first 50 people through.
-Spend the first 90 minutes (8 AM to 9:30 AM) in the parts of the park that get crowded fastest - the Beatrix Pavilion (the indoor tulip showcase), the Willem-Alexander Pavilion (the photogenic flower arrangements), and the Tulipmania field at the back.
-After 10 AM these become impossible to enjoy.
+The plan: book the 8:00 to 8:30 AM entry slot.
+Arrive at the gate at 7:50.
+Be among the first 50 people through.
+Spend the first 90 minutes in the parts of the park that crowd fastest - the Beatrix Pavilion (the indoor tulip showcase), the Willem-Alexander Pavilion (the photogenic flower arrangements) and the Tulipmania field at the back.
+After 10 these become impossible to enjoy.

-Then take a snack break around 9:30 AM at one of the cafe terraces while the bus crowds pour in.
-After 10 AM, head to the OUTSKIRTS of the park - the Wilhelmina-Rijk Maze, the Juliana Pavilion, the petting zoo, the playground - which the day-trippers rarely make it to.
+Take a snack break around 9:30 at one of the cafe terraces while the bus crowds pour in.
+After 10, head to the OUTSKIRTS - the hedge maze, the Juliana Pavilion, the petting zoo, the playground - which the day-trippers rarely make it to.

 The alternative plan: arrive after 2 PM.
-The morning bus tours leave by 1 PM.
-Crowd density drops significantly.
-You miss the early-morning quiet but you also have the gardens to yourself for the last 4 hours of the day, when the late-afternoon light is at its best for photos.
+Morning bus tours leave by 1.
+Crowd density drops.
+You miss the early-morning quiet but you get the gardens nearly to yourself for the last 4 hours, when the late afternoon light is at its prettiest.

 The Route Through Keukenhof for Families